-Our butchery courses which include curing & smoking, three-day butchery, sausage making courses and the Whole Hog are great for smallholders who want to learn how to prepare the meat they have raised, and are also useful for for foodies and chefs who want to extend their skills and get more value out of their meat.
-These courses start at £120.
-Empire Farm has two enthusiastic tutors for the butchery courses: Marc-Frederic Berry and Dan Green.
+Our butchery courses, which include curing & smoking, lamb and pork butchery, sausage making courses and the Whole Hog, are great for smallholders who want to learn how to prepare the meat they have raised, and are also useful for for foodies and chefs who want to extend their skills and get more value out of their meat.
+These courses start at £130.
+The tutor is master butcher David Coldman.

 The price of each full day course includes course notes, refreshments, and a lunch made using as much organic produce from the farm as possible, while half day courses include course notes and refreshments.
 We offer discounts on most courses for the second and subsequent place booked, which is popular with those wishing to bring a partner or friend.
 We can also offer special rates for larger groups and for individuals wanting to book a series of courses – please telephone us to discuss your requirements in detail.